subquery/subquery-example-avalanche-pangolin-rewards/README.md

 # SubQuery - Pangolin Tutorial Package

-The goal of this quick start guide is to index all Pangolin token Approve logs.
+The goal of this quick start guide is to index all Pangolin token Reward logs.

 [Follow the tutorial here](https://academy.subquery.network/quickstart/quickstart_chains/avalanche.html)